What are Venous Disorders?

 - Chronic venous insufficiency – It happens when drainage from the lower limb is not adequate for a long period of time.
-It is due to blockage of the vein or reflux of the blood backwards due to faulty valves.
+It is due to blockage of the vein or reflux of the blood backward due to faulty valves.
 The commonest cause is DVT and 1/3 DVT patients develop CVI within 5 years.
 The venous valves are defective due to clot retaining scarring or congenital defects.

 Treatment is aimed at improving the blood return to the heart and decreasing fluid escape from the veins.
-Leg elevation, compression stockings, specialised care of ulcers and occasional use of diuretics constitutes the therapy.
+Leg elevation, compression stockings, specialized care of ulcers and occasional use of diuretics constitutes the therapy.
 There are hardly any surgical options.